eagles-project/mam4xx/.github/pnnl-ci/README.md

 #### TODO:
 - [ ] Use installed HAERO in project share to avoid re-building each time
-- [ ] Add support for a variety of paritions on Deception
+- [ ] Add support for a variety of paritions on Deception.
+We currently only target dl_shared as we can only choose one cuda arch.
 - [ ] Add way to skip CI using a GitHub tag in both GitLab and GitHub
-- [ ] Ensure that pipelines are not false positive/negative
 - [ ] Port pipeline to AMD architectures
-- [ ] Streamline CI rebuilding of HAERO to happen with one button (need to work around 2 max job limit)

 #### Done:
 - [x] Only run 2 jobs at a time as we only have 2 runners